CuboidDroid/cuboidoutpost/src/server files/README.md

 If you do decide to pre-generate chunks, you'll probably want to restrict doing so to the nether, the end, and the final dimension - the Cuboid Overworld (resource id: `cuboidmod:cuboid_overworld`).
 I'm also going to assume you know what you're doing, or are willing to seek advice elsewhere as it's not something I personally know much about at the time of writing this! (i.e. please **don't ask me for help on this!**)

+# Upgrading

+To upgrade, the process is basically the same as installing for the first time, except that if you have made any custom changes to config files, you will need to re-apply them after the upgrade has taken place.

+Follow these steps:
+* stop your server
+* I recommend that you backup your server files at this point in case you need to go back to the previous state if the upgrade fails
+* delete the contents of the mods folder on your server (if you have added additional mods on your server, you won't want to delete those, or if you do, you will just have to put them back again after the upgrade)
+* copy the contents of this ZIP file into your server root (just)
+* double-check the settings in config, especially if you previously made changes
+* start your server

 # Setting up for multiple players

 Behind the scenes, Cuboid Outpost uses [Skyblock Builder](https://github.com/MelanX/SkyblockBuilder) to create the "island" (Outpost) that players spawn on.
 What this means is that all players will spawn on the "main island" - i.e. the same outpost!